Adventure Travel Insurance for Hikers & Backpackers

 Adventure Travel Insurance for Hikers & Backpackers - mountain views from inside a tent with backpacking supplies and a garmin inreach in the foreground

-Do Adventure Travelers Really Need Travel Insurance?
+Do You Really Need Adventure Travel Insurance?

 Hiking in national parks, backcountry areas, or adventure destinations abroad involves risks that differ from a standard vacation.
-Some travel insurance policies include coverage for emergency evacuation, medical emergencies, trip interruptions, and lost gear.
+Some travel insurance policies may include coverage for emergency evacuation, medical emergencies, trip interruptions, and lost gear.

 Emergency evacuation costs